m3g/xlff/Rosetta/README.md

 If no *error message* appears, you are ready to run a job using the statistical potential.

 Next section explains the general format of a constraint file.
-A file with the options used to run SalBIII structure prediction is provided in
+A file with the options used to run SalBIII protein structure prediction is provided in

->$~/files/example
+>$~/files/example/flags

 ## General explanation